huggingface/transformers/docs/source/en/model_doc/umt5.md

 ## Differences with mT5?
 `UmT5` is based on mT5, with a non-shared relative positional bias that is computed for each layer.
 This means that the model set `has_relative_bias` for each layer.
-The conversion script is also different because the model was save in t5x's latest checkpointing format.
+The conversion script is also different because the model was saved in t5x's latest checkpointing format.

 # Sample usage